TheStalwart/opinionated-logbook/content/trips/2025/eastern-europe.md

 I intend to test a bunch of different navigation apps on this trip, but it's a _side-quest_, and part of my effort to collect more information for my [tldrtravel.info](https://tldrtravel.info) website.

 On this adventure i'm riding a bike i never intended to be my long distance tourer, but i decided that manual gearbox and reduced storage capacity are not as big of an issue as low ground clearance and small wheels of my [Burgman 650](/vehicles/burgman650/).
-I also wasn't confident i could get the Burgman fixed in the countries i'm going to visit.
+I also wasn't confident i could get the Burgman fixed in the countries I'm going to visit.

 ## Setup